Hughesdale

 Hughesdale's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Analysis of health metrics shows strong performance throughout Hughesdale.
-Prevalence of common health conditions is low among the general population but higher than the national average across older, at-risk cohorts.
+Prevalence of common health conditions is low among the general population but higher than the national average in older, at-risk cohorts.

-The rate of private health cover is very high, approximately 56% of the total population (~4,529 people), compared to 65.2% across Greater Melbourne.
-The most common medical conditions in the area are mental health issues and asthma, impacting 7.4 and 6.9% of residents respectively, while 73.2% declared themselves completely clear of medical ailments, compared to 74.0% across Greater Melbourne.
-As of 2016, the area has 16.6% of residents aged 65 and over (1,343 people).
+The rate of private health cover is very high at approximately 56% of the total population (~4,526 people), compared to 65.2% across Greater Melbourne.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 7.4 and 6.9% of residents respectively.
+A total of 73.2% of residents declare themselves completely clear of medical ailments, which is slightly lower than the 74.0% figure across Greater Melbourne.
+The area has 16.6% of residents aged 65 and over (1,342 people), indicating a need for more attention to this demographic's health needs compared to the broader population.

 Frequently Asked Questions - Health